SarcasticMoose/mcda-toolkit/README.md

 [![](https://img.shields.io/nuget/v/McdaToolkit?style=for-the-badge&label=Stable)](https://www.nuget.org/packages/McdaToolkit)
 [![License](https://img.shields.io/github/license/SarcasticMoose/mcda-toolkit?style=for-the-badge)](https://github.com/SarcasticMoose/mcda-toolkit/blob/master/LICENSE.txt)

-## 🧭 Introduction

-MCDA Toolkit is a lightweight and flexible .NET library designed to support Multi-Criteria Decision Analysis (MCDA) processes.
-It helps developers and analysts structure, evaluate, and solve decision-making problems.
+**MCDA Toolkit** is a lightweight .NET library designed to support Multi-Criteria Decision Analysis (MCDA) tasks.
+It helps developers and analysts define and solve decision-making problems, from simple comparisons to more structured evaluation models.

-## 🚀 Key Features
+### 🚀 Key Features

-🧩 .NET 6 and .NET Standard 2.0 Compatibility
-Fully compatible with both .NET 6 and .NET Standard 2.0, ensuring support for a wide range of application
+**.NET 6** and **.NET Standard 2.0** Support Compatible with both .NET 6 and .NET Standard 2.0, making it suitable for modern applications as well as legacy or cross-platform projects.

-🧠 Simple and Intuitive API
-Built with a fluent interface that makes setup fast and readable.
-Easily configure decision-making data with minimal code and maximum clarity.

-⚡ Quick Integration
-Plug-and-play design means you can get started in seconds.
-No complex setup or learning curve—just import and go.
+### ⚡ Easy to Use
+Designed to be simple and straightforward — no unnecessary setup, no configuration files.
+You can define and run a decision model with just a few lines of code.

 ## Documentation